newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/dba-resolution-foreign.md

 ---
 To form your business in New Jersey, you need to obatin a resolution adopting your Doing Business As (DBA) name.

-How you get a resolution depends on your legal structures.
+How you get a resolution depends on your legal structure:

-* Corporations need board approval
+* LLCs needCorporations need board approval
+* LLPs
-* LLCs need
+* LPs

 You will need to share the resolution.